fstarnaud/ozp-documentation-wiki/Iteration-39.md

 * Structure diagram graphic
 * Styling support for continuing help tour development
 * Bug - Webtop not pulling in latest ozp-icons
+* Ideas for fine tuning or filtering search for Code Libraries

 ## Roadblocks
 *